 Users who are blind or partially sighted may experience difficulties seeing the pathways, even if color contrast is effective.
 Therefore, on the pathway information pages we included descriptive text in terms of helping visualize the locations of each pathway branch and how they connect to the facial structures.

-Two user testing sessions have been completed so far with Communicative Sciences & Disorders students.
+Three initial user testing sessions were completed with Communicative Sciences & Disorders students.
 One test was done with a group, the other with an individual.
 Both sessions included a pre-test interview, observed user testing, and a post-test interview.

 Challenges included the dual-device requirement, maintaining hand position for an extended period of time while exploring the pathways, and slight confusion about several navigational elements (such as the two Info buttons for pathways IX and X and hesitation locating the homunculus informational page).